-Taken together, North American freight railroads have more than 140,000 miles of rail lines crisscrossing the United States and traversing the borders with Canada and Mexico.
+Taken together, North American freight railroads have nearly 140,000 miles of rail lines crisscrossing the United States and traversing the borders with Canada and Mexico.

 Along their journeys across time zones and topographies, trains pass through a wide range of habitats, including national parks, forests, prairies and wetlands, which are home to rich and diverse species.
 Freight railroads are committed to protecting and improving the environments in which they operate.
 They do this through several approaches.